Olona-04/Olona-04.Portfolio.github.io/README.md

 I am a passionate and motivated IT student with a strong interest in software and web development.
 I enjoy building practical digital solutions that solve real-world problems and improve user experiences.

 Throughout my studies, I have developed skills in programming, database management, and UI/UX design.
 I am always eager to learn new technologies and grow as a developer.
-I am currently seeking an internship or junior developer opportunity where I can apply my skills and gain valuable industry experience.

 ---
 ##  PROJECT EXPERIENCE